HoangGiang93/mujoco_sim_docker/README.md

 ### 3. Follow these steps to build docker images:
 #### 3.1.
 Clone the packages with wstool
 ```
+sudo apt install ros-${ROS_DISTRO}-mk # This step is to make sure the mk from rospack is there
 ./setup_ros_packages.bash
 ```
 #### 3.2.
 Install nvidia-docker2 to enable GPU access with Compose (sudo required)